ece4078dev/ECE4078_Lab_2025/Week09-10/README.md

 With the release of the final demo, we just want to highlight some key changes in this document:
 - The in-order requirement is now removed from level 2
 - Restated 1 set of maps per run requirement
+- Allow autonomous maps generated in level 3 to be used for level 1/2 navigation and scoring (maps can be downgraded to a lower level for the purpose of usage and scoring)
+- Explicitly allow multiple folders for the different levels

 ---
 ## Introduction